diamond3500/ExtraContent/LuaPackages/Packages/_Index/Foundation/Foundation/Components/Dialog/Dialog.md

 - `OnCloseCallbackReason.BackdropClick`: User clicked the backdrop (overlay) behind the dialog

 This allows you to handle different close scenarios appropriately, such as showing a confirmation prompt when closing via backdrop click.

+## Dialog.Actions Behavior

+The Dialog.Actions component handles the layout and behavior of action buttons in a dialog.
+Actions can be arranged either horizontally or vertically based on the dialog's size and the specified orientation.

+### Orientation Behavior

+The orientation of action buttons is determined by two factors:
+1. The `orientation` prop (defaults to `Orientation.Horizontal`)
+2. The dialog's size

+The following rules apply:
+- For `DialogSize.Medium` and `DialogSize.Large`, actions are always arranged horizontally (row layout with wrapping)
+- For `DialogSize.Small`:
+  - If `orientation = Orientation.Horizontal`, actions are arranged horizontally
+  - If `orientation = Orientation.Vertical`, actions are arranged vertically with full width

+This responsive behavior ensures optimal button layout across different dialog sizes and screen widths.

+### Action Button Properties

+Each action in the `actions` array can have the following properties:
+- `text`: The button text
+- `variant`: Button style variant (e.g., ButtonVariant.Standard, ButtonVariant.Emphasis)
+- `icon`: Optional icon to display
+- `onActivated`: Callback function when button is clicked
+- `inputDelay`: Optional delay before the button can be clicked (in seconds)

+### Optional Label

+You can provide a descriptive label below the action buttons using the `label` prop.
+This is useful for providing additional context about the actions.

 ---